Spending Time With a Person Who Has Died

 We are able to advise you beforehand about what you can expect with this experience, knowing that this takes a lot of the fear of the unknown out of the situation,

 Sometimes it is hard to believe what has happened when someone dies, especially if it is a sudden or unexpected death.
 Seeing the person who has died can begin the process of believing that the death is real, and help with coming to terms with it.

 A chance to say what you need to say

 Bereaved people often feel overwhelmed by many intense emotions.
 For many, spending time with someone who has died gives them an opportunity to express some of these feelings and feel some relief.
 Others appreciate the opportunity to see the body of a person they love for the last time, though they will always feel a connection with them in their hearts.

 Where can you spend time with someone who has died?

-Having the body of the person who has died at home or on the marae provides people with opportunities for time together for themselves, and their families and friends, in the days before the funeral.
-Others prefer not to have them at home, but like to spend time together at the funeral home.
+Having the body of the person who has died at home or on a marae provides people with opportunities to spend time together in the days before the funeral.
+Others prefer not to have them at home, but like to spend time at the funeral home.
 Grinter’s Funeral Home can easily arrange either of these options.